Niels Hansen, President

-Mark Roeber, Vice President
+Mark Roeber, President

 Mark Roeber is the fourth generation on his family’s ranch in Paonio, Colorado, which was homesteaded in 1889 by his great grandfather.
 Mark and his wife Jody have a cow-calf operation that runs on both BLM and Forest Service land.
 His operation is a member of Homestead Meats.
 Homestead meats includes six local Colorado ranches that raise and harvest natural, high-quality meat.